 - 2 tsp sugar or honey

-- 1 Tbsp kosher or other non-iodized salt
+- 1 Tbsp non-iodized salt sea or kosher salt is best

 - Use a sharp knife to poke 1 or 2 holes in each pepperonicini before packing them into a quart sized jar.